 “I was tired and nauseated on that Thursday, but I thought it was a virus until Saturday morning,” DeVoe recalls.
 Her symptoms took a serious turn as she got ready for work that weekend.
 “I got up to shower and almost blacked out.
 I pushed through because I had to get ready for work.”

 She didn’t get far: “After showering, I repeatedly had to sit down while brushing my hair because I was so weak.
 I still thought it was just a really bad virus.”
 DeVoe’s parents typically watched the children while she was at work.
 When her father walked in, he could tell something was really wrong.
 A former volunteer fireman, he suspected that his daughter was having a heart attack.
 “My dad was the one that saw the signs.
 I was too winded to walk to the car without taking breaks.
 Instead of taking me to urgent care, he drove me straight to the emergency room,” she says.
-Watch out for these 7 signs that you might be headed for a heart attack.
+DeVoe’s father had noticed several of the 11 signs that you might be headed for a heart attack.

 DeVoe passed out in her father’s arms as they walked through the ER parking lot.
 “The nurses said my heart rate was through the roof.
 It was so fast, it was as if I had just run a marathon,” she says.
 The small hospital stabilized DeVoe and then transferred her to the better-equipped Borgess Medical Center in Kalamazoo, Michigan.